 What is the Product Design Process?

-The purpose of this stage is to identify the client’s level of expertise and assess the consistency of their business fundamentals.
-It usually involves a Project Manager or Product Designer, with minimal involvement of the team.
+This stage aims to identify the client’s level of expertise and assess the consistency of their business fundamentals.
+It usually involves a Project Manager or Product Designer, with minimal team involvement.

 Questions we usually ask: